 The tension among Southern Baptists is evidenced in local church, associational, state and national records.
 While refusing to accept government pay for their ministers who served as military chaplains, Southern Baptist preachers and denominational leaders frequently used their pulpits, newspapers and other avenues to proclaim the overt Christian nature of the Confederacy, preach the Confederacy as God’s present singular kingdom on earth, urge the government to enforce biblical law, portray the North as the embodiment of Satan, equate battlefield service with service for God, and advocate a politicized faith.

-Thus, many white Baptists in the South supported the concept of a nation – government, society and culture – constructed upon Old Testament biblical laws, while some northern Baptists (and many mainstream Protestants) strove to use the power of government to forcefully spread broad (but not exclusively) Christian ideals of freedom and brotherly love as expressed in democracy and racial equality (Roman Catholics and Jews, however, were often discriminated against by northern Protestants).
+Thus, many white Baptists in the South supported the concept of a nation – government, society and culture – constructed upon Old Testament biblical laws, while some Northern Baptists (and many other Protestants) strove to use the power of government to forcefully spread broad (but not exclusively) Christian ideals of freedom and brotherly love as expressed in democracy and racial equality (Roman Catholics and Jews, however, were often discriminated against by northern Protestants).
 And many Baptists both North and South were willing to take up arms in defense of their respective convictions.

 The religious legacy of the Civil War era yet lingers in America.
 In the twentieth and twenty-first centuries, northern civil, socially-conscious religion further infused mainstream religion and impacted liberal politics nationwide.